Age-related features of the pelvic bones. Age-related features of the pelvis

 Rice.
 5. X-ray of the pelvis of a 4-year-old boy.

-The compact bone substance of the acetabular fossa first begins to appear on radiographs in children at the age of 2 years in the form of a delicate spherical shadow.
-At the same time, a compact bone substance begins to come to light. medial surface the body of the ischium in the form of a straight vertical strip.
-Both strips described run almost parallel to each other.
-At the age of 3, a third short, smoothly rounded strip of compact bone substance of the lower edge of the notch of the acetabulum appears, closing the lower ends of the two strips described above.
-From the moment of their fusion, an X-ray formation of the acetabulum is created in the form of a "teardrop figure" (A. Kohler, V.S.
-Maikova-Stroganov).
-From 4-5 years of age, the "figure of a tear" is observed in all studied (see Fig. 5, 4).
+The compact bone substance of the acetabulum fossa first begins to appear on radiographs in children at 2 years of age in the form of a gentle spherical shadow.
+At the same time, compact bone substance begins to appear. medial surface body of the ischium in the form of a straight vertical strip.
+Both described stripes run almost parallel to each other.
+At 3 years of age, a third short, smoothly rounded strip of compact bone substance appears at the lower edge of the acetabulum notch, closing the lower ends of the two strips described above.
+From the moment of their fusion, a radiographic formation of the acetabulum is created in the form of a “tear-shaped figure” (A. Köhler, V.S.
+Maykova-Stroganova).
+From the age of 4-5 years of life, the “tear figure” is observed in all those studied (see Fig. 5, 4).

 Rice.
 6. X-ray of the pelvis of a 14-year-old boy.